Chicago, Illinois Auto Accident Attorneys

 Step 1: Hiring an Attorney

 If you have been injured in a motor vehicle accident, you may want to consult with a knowledgeable personal injury attorney in order to determine your legal rights and remedies.
-At Ankin Law Offices, LLC, our knowledgeable Chicago auto accident attorneys understand the various laws and legal issues that come into play with respect to personal injury lawsuits involving auto accidents, trucking accidents, motorcycle accidents, and mass transit accidents.
+At Ankin Law, our knowledgeable Chicago auto accident attorneys understand the various laws and legal issues that come into play with respect to personal injury lawsuits involving auto accidents, trucking accidents, motorcycle accidents, and mass transit accidents.

 Step 2: Filing a Complaint